 Conditions and Actions

-By inserting ‘If’ and ‘Switch’ nodes you can easily create non-linear shows, that respond to whichever piece of data you want.
+By inserting ‘If’ and ‘Switch’ nodes you can easily create non-linear shows, that respond to any piece of data you want.

 Time, text, textures, color, vectors or simple yes/no variables can be used to share data between layers and create complex and ever-evolving shows.